 Abs exercises are painfully deceiving.
-Unlike many exercises where it can be hard to feel if something is working, almost every core movement -- whether planks or crunches, mountain climbers or rotational twists -- everything feels like it’s doing the job.
+Unlike many exercises where it can be hard to feel if something is working, core training -- whether planks or crunches, mountain climbers or rotational twists -- everything feels like it’s doing the job.
 Your abs ache, you feel sore, and yet -- the results don’t always translate.

 Doing abs work doesn’t start with any one particular exercise, whether it's crunches and planks.
 It begins with learning how to tense the muscles you’re using.
 Creating tension is a principle that applies to any exercise.
 If you want to build bigger biceps, it's not enough that you do curls.
 To see results from the exercise, you also need to learn how to squeeze your biceps.
 Want a better butt?
 You'll want to learn how to activate and squeeze your glutes.

 Your abs are made up of multiple muscles, not just the “6-pack muscles” (aka rectus abdominus) that everyone thinks about when doing abs exercises.
 To get the most of your abs exercises, you need to learn how to create tension throughout your entire core, including your obliques and lower back muscle.
 It will not only lead to better results but also protect your body.

 For instance, if you’re holding a lot of weight during an exercise -- like a deadlift -- you want to make sure all your muscles protect your spine.
 Creating tension can help prevent injuries and enable you to lift more weight.

 Learn to Squeeze Your Abs Muscles (The 2-Step Upgrade)

 Sit up nice and tall wherever you are and put your hands on your lower back, one hand on either side of your spine and flat to the muscles beside it.